netgroup-polito/CrownLabs/README.md

 Finally, CrownLabs supports also instructors, who can connect to the remote desktop of the student and play directly with his environment, e.g., in case some help is required.

-For more information, visit the CrownLabs website: [https://crownlabs.polito.it](https://crownlabs.polito.it).
+For more information, visit the CrownLabs website ([https://crownlabs.polito.it](https://crownlabs.polito.it)) and download our [scientific paper](https://ieeexplore.ieee.org/document/9136697) published in IEEE Access.

 ## Architecture